General Information

 The Center Director will refer an application for an individual, partnership, association, or corporation license to the special agent in charge or other entity designated by Headquarters for investigation and report.
 An investigation under this section will ascertain facts relevant to the question of whether the applicant is qualified and will cover, but need not be limited to: The accuracy of the statements made in the application; The business integrity of the applicant; and, When the applicant is an individual (including a member of a partnership or an officer of an association or corporation), the character and reputation of the applicant.
 The Center Director will forward the application and the report of investigation to the Executive Assistant Commissioner, Office of Trade.
 The Center Director will also submit his recommendation for action on the application.

 The length of time it takes to complete the license application process can vary depending on multiple factors.
-Some of the factors include, but are not limited to, the completeness of the application and the number of different locations where the applicant has lived.
-CBP processing time upon receipt of a complete application averages 3-6 months.
-Incomplete applications take considerably more time.
+Some of the factors include, but are not limited to, the completeness of the application package; the volume and complexity of negative credit information; the volume, outcome, and type of arrests; the presence of negative employment history.
+CBP’s overall processing time upon receipt of a complete license application is 6-12 months.
+Upon notification of issuance, the license will be active for appropriate use.
+The physical paper license will be made available for presentation by the processing Center to an applicant 8-12 weeks after notification of license issuance.

 A broker license applicant may withdraw the application at any time prior to issuance of the license by providing written notice of the withdrawal to the processing Center where the application was submitted.
 However, withdrawal of the application does not entitle the applicant to receive a refund of the application fee.